PlayEveryWare/eos_plugin_for_unity/docs/plugin_advantages.md

 that any callbacks from previous play sessions aren't called, and that all EOS objects are destroyed between runs in the Editor.

-## Provides Samples
+## Provides Samples and Manager Scripts
-The Plugin provides added value with it's Unity specific samples that showcase both how to use the EOS SDK, and provide copyable code that can be used in projects to give one a head-start on integrating the EOS SDK.
+The Plugin provides added value with its Unity specific samples that showcase both how to use the EOS SDK, and provide copyable code that can be used in projects to give one a head-start on integrating the EOS SDK.
 Because they're provided as UPM samples, they can be imported, deleted, and modified as needed to allow users of the Plugin maximum flexibility.